Astronomy 120 - Stars and Galaxies » Fall 2022 » Unit 6 Quiz

 Measuring the parallax of stars is important to astronomers because it allows for the determination of

-mass of the stars.
+A. diameter of the stars.

-diameter of the stars.
+B. velocity of the planets orbiting those stars.

-distance to those stars.
+C. distance to those stars.

 Question #6